 Are your competitors seeing a lot of success in a certain segments of the market you'd like to break into?
 Check out their website!
 They're probably developing content and sales offers that speak directly to that market.
 You can learn a lot about those ideal buyer personas you still need to hit by seeing how your competition is successful.

 Where Do You Want Your Company to Grow?

 Another great way to identify buyer personas for clients you haven't quite snagged yet is to think hard about where you want your company to grow.

-For example, we often work with home builders, many of whom are working to break into higher markets.
+For example, we often work with home builders — many of whom are working to break into higher markets.
 Even if they don't yet have clients in that higher market, we still work to do as much research on those buyers as possible.
-We look at our clients' competition to see what they're doing to draw that market in, and we look at those buyers specifically to see what they're most interested in, and what their greatest pain points are.
+We look at our clients' competition to see what they're doing to draw that market in, and we look at those home builders' personas specifically to see what they're most interested in and what their greatest pain points are.